 There are several walking and hiking trails close to town.

 - Spray Loop

 - Hoodoo Trail

 - Tunnel Mountain Summit Trail

-Update: Starting in the summer of 2017 the Roam Bus will expand it’s service to Lake Minnewanka.
+Lake Minnewanka – In the summer of 2017 the Roam Bus expanded it’s service to Lake Minnewanka.
 It will be a two year summer pilot program.
-The service will start on the Victoria Day May long weekend and operate 7 days a week through to the September Labour Day Long weekend.
-There will be a stop on Banff Avenue and additional stops along the route at campgrounds and popular day use areas.
-As it gets closer to the launch date the Roam bus site will have more schedule information.
+The service runs 7 days a week from mid-May to mid-September.
+There’s a stop on Banff Avenue and additional stops along the route at campgrounds and popular day use areas.

 Banff Taxi Service

-Taxis are a reasonably priced and efficient option for getting around town.
-They can also organize custom sightseeing tours, which can be economical if you have a group of people to share the cost.
+Taxis are a reasonably priced and an efficient option for getting around town.
+They can also organize custom sightseeing tours.
+These can be economical if you have a group of people to share the cost.